jonah-ramponi/ml-notes/content/posts/intro_to_attention.md

 (This tokenization was produced using cl100k_base, the tokenizer used in GPT-3.5-turbo and GPT-4.)

 In this example we have $(n = 7)$ tokens.
-Importantly, from our model's point of view, our input size is defined by the number of tokens instead of words.
-A numerical representation (vector representation) of each token is now found.
-Finding this vector representation is called producing an embedding of the token.
+From our model's point of view, our input size is defined by the number of tokens.
+It doesn't really understand the concept of a word.
+A numerical representation (called a vector representation) of each token is now found.
+Finding this vector representation of a token is called producing an embedding of the token.
 The token *$\colorbox{red}{ What}$* might get tokenized as follows

 \begin{equation}
     \text{tokenizer}(\textit{\colorbox{red}{What}}) \rightarrow \begin{pmatrix} -0.4159 \\\\  \vdots \\\\   0.5710 \\\\   \end{pmatrix}